traefik/traefik/docs/content/providers/docker.md

 ### Routers

-To update the configuration of the Router automatically attached to the container, add labels starting with `traefik.routers.{name-of-your-choice}.` and followed by the option you want to change.
+To update the configuration of the Router automatically attached to the container, add labels starting with `traefik.http.routers.{name-of-your-choice}.` and followed by the option you want to change.
 For example, to change the rule, you could add the label `traefik.http.routers.my-container.rule=Host(my-domain)`.

 Every [Router](../routing/routers/index.md) parameter can be updated this way.